niolabs/docs/getstarted.rst

 To use the nio CLI you need `git` (a distributed version control tool) and a `GitHub account <http://github.com>` with `ssh access <https://help.github.com/articles/generating-ssh-keys>`.

 To help you get started, we provide a `project template <https://github.com/nio-blocks/project_template>` which reflects the standard directory structure of a nio project.
 Use the nio CLI to create a new project from the template.

+Verify that you can connect to git with: `ssh git@github.com`.
+It should return something like "Hi YOUR_USER_NAME!
+You've successfully authenticated, but GitHub does not provide shell access."

+> **For Windows:** if you have having trouble connecing, then type this and try again:

+> `eval $(ssh-agent -s) && ssh-add ~/.ssh/id_rsa`

 .. code-block:: bash